jpamarlphi-byte/Human-Artificial-HAUF/README.md

 5. Global Energy Transition for Planet Earth (being finalized)

-6. Universal Eradication of Famine (TBD Module)
+6. Universal Eradication of Famine (TBD)

 7. Future contributions to this framework